Sham Shui Po

 Sham Shui Po (深水埗) is an area of Kowloon, Hong Kong, situated in the northwestern part of the Kowloon Peninsula, north of Tai Kok Tsui, east of Cheung Sha Wan and south of Shek Kip Mei (石硤尾).
 It is located in and is the namesake of the Sham Shui Po District.

-A predominately lower-income neighborhood, Sham Shui Po is one of the densest and most vibrant neighbourhoods in Hong Kong.
+A predominantly lower-income neighborhood, Sham Shui Po is one of the densest and most vibrant neighbourhoods in Hong Kong.
 It has a diverse mix of migrants from rural China, working-class families and seniors, with many living in cage homes, subdivided flats and public housing estates.
 Sham Shui Po has many lively street markets, electronics outlets, fabric stores, restaurants and food vendors.
 It is famous for its Golden Computer Shopping Arcade for bargain electronics and accessories.

 History

 The discovery in 1955 of the Lei Cheng Uk Han Tomb indicates that as early as 2,000 years ago, there were Chinese people settled in what is now Sham Shui Po.
 Sham Shui Po means "Deep Water Pier" in Cantonese.
 At the time, the water in Sham Shui Po was deeper than the beach of Cheung Sha Wan to the northwest.
 It is close to the former peninsula of Tai Kok Tsui, the low ridge of which ends in Sham Shui Po.

 At the time of the 1911 census, the population of Sham Shui Po was 1,577.
 The number of males was 1,028.

 In the first stage, the town of Sham Shui Po was bounded by Yen Chow Street, Tung Chau Street, Wong Chuk Street, and Apliu Street.
 Part of the town was on reclamation land.
 The town was surrounded by the villages of Un Chau, Tin Liu, and Tong Mei.
 A nullah along Nam Cheong Street was constructed to drain the water of rivers to the north and east (which explains the street's wideness).
 The town was closed to Cosmopolitan Dock on the outer shore of Tai Kok Tsui.

-Under Japanese occupation, a concentration camp was maintained here for most of the duration of the Second World War.
+Under Japanese occupation, a prisoner of war camp was maintained here for most of the duration of the Second World War.
 An account of life by a British POW has been published as The Hard Way: Surviving Shamshuipo POW Camp 1941–45 by Victor Stanley Ebbage (Spellmount, 2011).